patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ### **Model Types**

-We ran experiments with all three model types.
+We ran experiments with these three model types and configurations:

 **RNN**
 - 2 layers